metabase/metabase/docs/users-guide/09-multi-series-charting.md

 1. **Combining two existing saved questions** that share a common dimension (like time) on a dashboard.
 For example, let me see revenue over time and cost over time together.

-2. **Asking a question that involves multiple dimensions** in the query builder (or in SQL, if you’re fancy).
+2. **Use the notebook editor to ask a question that involves multiple dimensions** in the query builder (or in SQL, if you’re fancy).
 Example: the count of users by region over time.

 ### Combining two existing saved questions